anxious-engineer/Rutgers-Course-API/Meetings/Meeting 5.md

   - Still need to Handle Duplicates
   - Consider Splitting Professors Names, **only add last name**

+Added Subject so that Course can be matched correctly

+106 Failures on First Attempt - Consistently
+ - Added 5 rounds of attempts

+Still need to add db links

 111
   - Methods on Exam